 - Leave Grandmother.
 Allow the biggest and best plants to remain so they can continue to propagate the healthiest population.

-- Harvest with a clean cut so the plant will heal well and continue to survive and thrive.
+- Harvest with a caretaker attitude so the plant or tree or patch or forest can continue to survive and thrive.

 - Avoid polluted areas.